R. Stanton Wettick Jr.

-Ralph Stanton Wettick Jr. Was a retired United States judge who served on the Court of Common Pleas of Allegheny County, Pennsylvania's Fifth Judicial District, from 1976 to 2016.
-He was a leading authority on discovery under Pennsylvania's Rules of Civil Procedure, and was known for handling important and complex cases.
-He died on December 21, 2024.
+Ralph Stanton "Tony" Wettick Jr. was a United States judge who served on the Court of Common Pleas of Allegheny County, Pennsylvania's Fifth Judicial District, from 1976 to 2016.
+He was a leading authority on discovery under Pennsylvania's Rules of Civil Procedure, was known for handling important and complex cases, and was respected by his peers and Pennsylvania's Supreme Court.
+As a lawyer and academic, he worked to advance the fair treatment of the poor, racial minorities, and defendants in the criminal proceedings.

+Early life and education

+Wettick was born on April 21, 1938 in New Castle, Lawrence County, Pennsylvania, and later moved to Sharon, Mercer County.
+He received a B.A. degree in economics from Amherst College in 1960, and his law degree from Yale University in 1963.